tschm2/Thesis/README.md

 ## TO DO

-#### instruction interface: scan#
-- is not usable at the moment
-- needs also better handling in rivescript

 #### give chatbot knowledge about the Nahrungsmittelinteraktionen
 - read informations from `storage`
 - add to `generated.rive` file